sanket2137/DataScience/README.md

 # DataScience
-Data Science is field of Ai
+Data Science is field of Artificial Intelligence.